Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems: Theory of spin-orbit torques

-where $\sigma_{\rm N}$ is the bulk conductivity, $\theta_{\rm sh}$ is the spin Hall angle and $\theta_{\rm sw}$ is the spin swapping coefficient \cite{Lifshits2009} (we comment on the spin swapping term in more detail at the end of this subsection). $\mu_c=n/e{\cal N}$ and ${\bm\mu}={\bf S}/e{\cal N}$ are the charge and spin chemical potentials, respectively, with ${\cal N}$ the Fermi density of states.
-Formally, the drift-diffusion approach in current-in-plane geometry is only applicable as long as the mean free path is much shorter than the layer thickness.
-Using the spin mixing conductance as a boundary condition, $g^{\uparrow\downarrow}$, the spin transfer arises from the absorption of the incoming transverse spin current at the interface, ${\bf T}=\bm{\mathcal J}_{\rm s}$.
+where $\sigma_{\rm N}$ is the bulk conductivity and $\theta_{\rm sw}$ is the spin swapping coefficient \cite{Lifshits2009,Pauyac2018} (we comment on the spin swapping term in more detail at the end of this subsection). $\mu_c=n/e{\cal N}$ and ${\bm\mu}={\bf S}/e{\cal N}$ are the charge and spin chemical potentials, respectively, with ${\cal N}$ the density of states at the Fermi level.
+Formally, the drift-diffusion approach for the current-in-plane geometry is only applicable as long as the mean free path is much shorter than the layer thickness and assuming uniform spin Hall angle and conductivity in the nonmagnetic metal.
+This model also neglects interfacial spin-flips, or spin-memory loss \cite{Bass2007,Belashchenko2016,Dolui2017}.
+As discussed further below, this assumption is not always accurate.
+Using the spin mixing conductance, $g^{\uparrow\downarrow}$, as a boundary condition, the spin transfer arises from the absorption of the incoming transverse spin current at the interface, ${\bf T}=\bm{\mathcal J}_{\rm s}/t_{\rm F}$, $t_{\rm F}$ being the thickness of the magnet.
 It is composed of two components, as described in Eq. \eqref{eq:torquedef}, which read \cite{Haney2013b}